microsoft/AzureTipsAndTricks/README.md

 # Welcome

-When I reflect back on Azure Tips and Tricks a year ago, I was only thinking that I’d write a couple of posts and move on.
-Fast-forward to today, the collection has grown to over 170+ tips, as well as videos, conference talks, and 2 eBooks that span the entire universe of the Azure platform.
-What you are currently reading is a special collection of tips based on real-world scenarios that I've encountered while using Azure on a daily basis.
-I’ve grouped the tips by categories and added a search bar so you can find what you are looking for quickly.
+Welcome to Azure Tips and Tricks, this site is a special collection of over 180+ tips, videos, conference talks, and 2 eBooks that span the entire universe of the Azure platform.
+The tips you'll find here are based on real-world scenarios that the community has encountered while using Azure.
+Feel free to jump in and come back weekly for new tips!

-Before you go:
+#### Site Map

 |  Resouce 	|   Description	|
 |---	|---